FBI probing what J&J knew about uterine surgery device - WSJ

-The Federal Bureau of Investigation is probing a surgical tool found to spread uterine cancer and what Johnson & Johnson (JNJ.N) knew about its risks before withdrawing its version of the device last year, the Wall Street Journal reported.
+May 27 The Federal Bureau of Investigation is looking into what Johnson & Johnson knew about the risks posed by a surgical tool in spreading uterine cancer before withdrawing its version of the device last year, the Wall Street Journal reported.

 J&J said in July that it would ask doctors to return the device, called laparoscopic power morcellator, which is used to treat uterine growths called fibroids.